A. Craig Copetas: Career

 In 1978, he joined Associated Newspapers where he served as associate editor and staff writer at Esquire magazine.
 At the magazine, Copetas worked with writers such as Graham Greene, Norman Mailer, Hunter Thompson, William Buckley, James Baldwin, Anthony Haden Guest and Jesse Kornbluth.
 His fellow editors included Peter W. Kaplan, Marilyn Johnson, Rob Fleder and Dominique Browning.
 They were the last group to be trained and mentored by those who had edited the likes of Hemingway, Fitzgerald and Wolfe.
 That group included Arnold Gingrich, Harold Hayes, Byron Dobell, Rust Hills and Don Erickson.

-Copetas went on to work at ANG's The Soho Weekly News before moving to London for the Mail on Sunday and helping to create the paper's Sunday Magazine supplement.
+Copetas went on to work at ANG's SoHo Weekly News before moving to London for the Mail on Sunday and helping to create the paper's Sunday Magazine supplement.

 During the 1980s, he also wrote for The Village Voice and Regardie's Magazine.

 By then, he was based in Moscow where he also became on-site director of media company Kommersant, During one of his trips back to London he visited his friend Tony Elliott, founded of Time Out, during a labour strike at the publication.
 He persuaded Elliot to accompany him on a trip to Cairo which they took alongside James Horwitz.

 Back in Moscow, Copetas met actor Brian Cox who was there to direct a production of "The Crucible" with students from the Moscow Art Theatre in 1989.
 Copetas agreed to the role of ersatz casting director for his friend and found Nora Ivanovna, a Black Russian singer, to play Tituba, the slave-woman from Barbados.

 In 1989, Copetas was named Knight-Bagehot Fellow in Economics and Business Journalism, a program designed to provide formal business and economics training for journalists at mid-career.

 He reported on the ground in Saudi Arabia, Kuwait, Iraq during the First Gulf War and then the Balkan conflict in Serbia, Bosnia, Kosovo and Croatia during the late 1990s for the Wall Street Journal with colleague Daniel Pearl.
 Other long-term postings included China and Southeast Asia.
 He was later embedded with British forces during the Second Gulf War.

 In 1991, he became a staff reporter on the Wall Street Journal and went on to create and manage the sports section of The Wall Street Journal Europe, helping develop the first weekend section for the paper and extensively covering the Olympic corruption scandal.
 He was briefly arrested in Singapore based on an Australian hold-and-detain order that claimed he was a terrorist suspect.
-“The Great Olympic Swindle” recounts the harassment that Copetas and his family subsequently suffered in the hopes that he would hold off publishing his story in the Wall Street Journal.
+"The Great Olympic Swindle" recounts the harassment that Copetas and his family subsequently suffered in the hopes that he would hold off publishing his story in the Wall Street Journal.